 You can mitigate this issue by filing a Form W-4V with the Social Security Administration.
 This won’t change whether you’re taxed on your benefits; instead, it allows you to have taxes withheld from your benefits so you don’t get blindsided later by a big tax bill or a penalty for not making tax payments throughout the year.

 4. When you will start receiving your COLA

-- If your birthday falls on days 11 through 20: You will receive your payments on the third Wednesday, meaning you will receive your first 2022 payment on Jan.
-19.
+- If your birthday falls on days 11 through 20: You receive your payments on the third Wednesday of each month, meaning you will receive your first payment with the 2024 COLA on Jan.
+17.

-- If your birthday is on days 21 through 31: You will receive your payments on the fourth Wednesday, meaning you will receive your first 2022 payment on Jan.
-26.
+- If your birthday falls on days 21 through 31: You receive your payments on the fourth Wednesday of each month, meaning you will receive your first payment with the 2024 COLA on Jan.
+24.

 These dates are a rule of thumb, though.
 There are exceptions, as we note in “Your Social Security Payment Gets Bigger on This Date.”